TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control

-Due to limited compute resources, our experiments focus on model sizes up to \texttt{370M} parameters and data scales up to \texttt{200B} tokens.
-Furthermore, due to the unavailability of hardware that supports low-precision \texttt{NVFP4} computations, we cannot evaluate the effective speedups and improvements in compute efficiency that our methods enable.
-We hope that future work will implement our proposed algorithms on practical low-precision hardware, enabling more efficient training of larger-scale LLMs / larger amount of data with efficient algorithms, and explore on more LLM architectures.
+Due to limited compute resources, our experiments focus on OLMo-2 models with sizes up to \texttt{370M} parameters and data scales up to \texttt{212B} tokens.
+We hope that future work will enable more efficient training of larger-scale LLMs / larger amount of data with efficient algorithms, and explore on more LLM architectures.